Connecting education and the workplace

 Developing Employability Skills

 Connect the skills and capabilities developed in your study program to your future career journey.
-USC Careers and Employability will discuss strategies in critical reflection and techniques to communicate your ‘career narrative’, to make an impression in a competitive graduate marketplace.
+UniSC Careers and Employability will discuss strategies in critical reflection and techniques to communicate your ‘career narrative’, to make an impression in a competitive graduate marketplace.

 Networking and the Hidden Job Market